-People at highest risk of exposure to others with COVID-19 are advised to have their second dose at least 21 days after the first to provide more immediate protection.
-Everyone else can allow 6 weeks between doses to provide a strong immune response and good protection after the second dose.
-See here for more information.
+People at highest risk of exposure to others with COVID-19 or at highest risk from severe COVID-19 are advised to have their second dose at least 21 days after the first to provide more immediate protection.
+Everyone else can allow 8 weeks between doses to provide a strong immune response and good protection after the second dose.

 A closer spacing (at least 21 days) may also be advised for people who are due to commence planned immunosuppressive treatments for longer than 28 days, to provide a good immune response before treatment starts.
 Do not delay treatment or vaccination.
 Those who are already receiving such treatments are advised to allow 8 weeks between doses to give the best immune response.

 Certain children at increased risk from COVID-19 aged 6 months to 4 years can received three primary doses with dose 1 and 2 given at least 21 days apart and dose 3 given 8 weeks later.

 Additional doses are available once the primary course is completed to be given 6 months after the previous dose for those aged 16 years and over.